com-480-data-visualization/The-PLP/README.md

 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

-Our project is to highlight the impact of weapons on the number of gun deaths worldwide.
+The aim of our project is to inform users about the link between gun ownership and crime rates in each country.

-To do this, we're going to create a website containing an interactive map of the world.
-There will be a first 'discovery' tab on which we can select a country and obtain all the main information (population size, number of guns per inhabitant, number of gun deaths per year...).
-In the second 'quiz' tab, there's a didactic aspect, where when we click on a country we have to guess its name and its degree of danger (low, medium, high).
+- To do this, we're going to create a website containing an interactive map of the world.
+A first "discovery" tab allows you to select a country and obtain the main information (population size, number of guns per inhabitant, number of gun deaths per year...).
+The second "quiz" tab has a didactic aspect: when we click on a country, we have to guess its name and its degree of danger (low, medium, high) in relation to its crime rate.

+- There have been mass shootings all over the world for several years now (in California, France and recently in Russia).
+Our site is therefore aimed at anyone wishing to study the correlation between the free exchange of weapons in a country and its crime rate, as well as at tourists concerned about the risk of danger in the countries they visit.

 ### Exploratory Data Analysis